-As seen in the below table, of these above Los Angeles City T-Bone collisions, 50% were due to failure to yield the right of way, 25% were due to speeding, and the next 25% was due to an unsafe right or left-hand turn.
+As seen in the below table, of these above Los Angeles City T-Bone collisions, 50% were due to failure to yield the right of way, 25% were due to speeding, and the next 25% was due unsafe right or left-hand turn.
 Left-hand turns, in particular, are dangerous.
 These commonly occur when a vehicle making a left turn in front of another car fails to account for speed and distance.
-A driver making turning left at an intersection must yield to all oncoming traffic, to avoid creating a hazard.
+A driver making turning left at an intersection must yield to all oncoming traffic to avoid creating a hazard.

-A driver and any other party triggering such a crash, generally remain legally liable for the harm it caused to others, as well as anyone transported in the car.
+A driver and any other party triggering such a crash generally remain legally liable for the harm it caused to others, as well as anyone transported in the car.
 The law makes clear that the path must be clear before trying to turn.
-Also, any oncoming vehicles, such as at a yellow-red light, need to yield and allow the car to turn.
+Any oncoming vehicles, such as a yellow-red light, need to yield and allow the car to turn.
 And if the other driver with time to yield did not all the other vehicle sufficient time to complete its left turn and crashes into the car making a left, a jury can find the vehicle failing to yield accountable to pay for injuries and harm that arose from the collision.

 Do I Have A T-Bone Accident Case?

 As discussed above, most of these cases involve contested liability, so you need more than he said, she said.
 You need tangible, unbiased evidence to win.
 And you had better be prepared because there are many ways you can get into a broadside collision in LA.
 Whether you have a case or not will likely be due to the special investigations conducted by your injury lawyers and their legal team.
 Do you think you have a case?

 What Are Some Other Common Examples of T-Bone Accidents in Los Angeles?